 If we spend more time with cousins, aunts, uncles, and grandparents, for example, we get more chances to see how love really works.

 If you don’t have the luxury of a good extended family, then look to your closest friends and your community.
 There are lessons for you to learn about love from them that your immediate family may never teach you.
 Learning from these individuals is vital to the success of your relationships.

 All About Love Review

 I enjoyed All About Love and I think it’s just the kind of approach we need to take to improve our world.
 There were a few times I felt like it had a slight agenda, but that may have just been in my head.
-If you want to improve your relationships by learning what love really is all about, you need to check out this book!
+Check it out!

 Who would I recommend the All About Love summary to?

 The 39-year-old whose marriage is falling apart and wants to figure out how to reconnect with their spouse, the 58-year-old that feels like their community isn’t very unified and wants to help fist that, and anyone that would like to know how to use the power of love for better relationships.